-Silk and cotton are worlds apart, but do ySou know what the differences between the two materials really are?
-Fait avec Coeur’s 30 momme silk pillowcase is compared side by side with traditional cotton pillowcases.
+Silk and cotton are worlds apart, but do you know what the differences between the two materials really are?
+Fait avec Coeur’s 30 momme silk pillowcase is compared side by side with a traditional cotton pillowcase.
 Let’s see what makes them so different, and which of these two natural fabrics is best for you.

 How did Cotton Become “The Fabric of Our Lives?”

 Cotton plants produce soft balls of fiber - literally cotton balls.
 Cotton balls can be spun into thread and woven into fabric.
 Since cotton is grown directly from the earth, it is considered a renewable and biodegradable resource.
 However, while you may think cotton would be eco-friendly, it usually isn’t.
 While the material does biodegrade, cotton farming is water-intensive and employs a large amount of pesticides.
 In addition, large tracts of forest are cleared for cotton farming, which has led to habitat destruction and species extinction.

 If a brand states explicitly that its cotton is sourced organically, without hurting any wildlife, then the product may be eco-friendly.
 Otherwise, while sustainable and biodegradable, most cotton is not necessarily an environmentally-friendly fabric.